AlfrescoArchive/acs-community-deployment/docs/helm-deployment-minikube.md

 This downloads a Linux ISO and installs it in your Hyper V Manager.
 You should see a _minikube_ VM, after it's installed.
 It also installs all the required software in that VM, to simulate a Kubernetes cluster.
 You may need to add the ```--extra-config=kubelet.ImagePullProgressDeadline=30m0s``` parameter to your start command, as the docker images are rather big.

-**Note:** Although 16GB is the required minimum memory setting, keep in mind that 12GB is lower than the required minimum, and may need to be adapted for your environment.
+**Note:** You may need to adapt the required RAM requirement to your environment, as 12GB may not be enough for any use case.

 #### Initializing Helm